-Most would accept that the six items on the list - real capital, human capital, foreign capital, social capital, financial capital, and natural capital - are desirable and helpful in themselves, and most would also agree on the desirability of diversification of economic activity.
+Most would accept that the six items on that list-real capital, human capital, foreign capital, social capital, financial capital, and natural capital-are desirable and helpful in themselves, and most would also agree on the desirability of diversification in economic activity.
 How these goals can be attained is another matter, however.
 The above list could be extended, but let us rather notice a couple of things about this short list.

 First, capital appears in many different guises, some tangible, some not, but in all its guises it needs to be built up gradually through painstaking investments at the expense of current consumption.
 A strong capital base requires a lot of good and durable investments in different areas.
-Second, natural capital differs from the other kinds of capital on the list in that it may be a good idea - for reasons to be discussed below - to be on guard against excessive reliance on this particular kind of capital.
+Second, natural capital differs from the other kinds of capital on the list in that it may be a good idea (for reasons to be discussed below) to be on guard against excessive reliance on this particular kind of capital.
 Here it is important to distinguish clearly between natural resource abundance and natural resource dependence.
 By abundance is meant the amount of natural capital that a country has at its disposal: mineral deposits, oil fields, forests, farm land, and the like.
 By dependence is meant the extent to which the nation in question depends on these natural resources for its livelihood.
-Some countries with abundant natural resources, for example, Australia, Canada, and the United States, outgrew those resources and are no longer especially dependent on them.
-Other resource-abundant countries, for example, the Organization of Petroleum Exporting Countries (OPEC), do depend on their resources, some practically for all they have got.
-Still other countries, say, Chad and Mali, have few resources and yet depend on them for the bulk of their export earnings because they have little else to offer for sale abroad.
-Others still have few resources and do not depend in any important manner on the little they have, such as, for example, Jordan and Panama.
-The idea that diversification away from natural resources may be good for long-run growth centers on dependence rather than abundance even if the distinction may in some instances be hard to make in practice.
-It is quite conceivable that excessive dependence on a few natural resources may hurt economic growth, even if an abundance of natural resources, if well managed, may be good for growth.
+Some countries with abundant natural resources, such as Australia, Canada, and the United States, outgrew those resources and are no longer especially dependent on them.
+Other resource-abundant countries, such as the members of the Organization of Petroleum Exporting Countries (OPEC), do depend on their resources, some of them for practically all that they have.
+Still other countries, such as Chad and Mali, have few resources and yet depend on those few for the bulk of their export earnings, because they have little else to offer for sale abroad.
+Yet others, such as Jordan and Panama, have few resources but do not depend in any important manner on the little they have.
+The idea that diversification away from natural resources may be good for long-run growth centers on dependence rather than abundance, even if the distinction may is sometimes hard to make in practice.
+It is quite conceivable that excessive dependence on a few natural resources may hurt economic growth, even if an abundance of natural resources, if well managed, may also be good for growth.
 By contrast, no country has ever suffered from excessive reliance on human capital built up through education.

-The rest of the paper is organized as follows.
-First, we consider the implications of natural resources for the conduct of economic policies and the role and design of institutions in resource rich countries.
-Second, we briefly review the experience of a dozen resource-rich countries, highlighting the successes of those that have done well, with special emphasis on

-Norway, the world's third largest oil exporter.
+The rest of the chapter is organized as follows.
+First, we consider the implications of natural resources for the conduct of economic policies and the role and design of institutions in resource-rich countries.
+Second, we briefly review the experience of a dozen resource-rich countries, highlighting the successes of those that have done well, with special emphasis on Norway, the world's third largest oil exporter.
 Third and last, we turn from story-telling to statistical analysis by offering a quick glance at some of the empirical cross-country evidence that can be brought to bear on the relationship between natural resources, economic growth, and some of the main determinants of growth.